Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 News:
 ======
 1. September 2023: Serving as the Communications Chair on the board of the Society for Women Engineers(SWE) at Yale.
-2. May 2023: Our work on "Mitigating Catastrophic Forgetting using principles of Episodic Memory" is out on Arxiv.
+2. May 2023: Our work on "Mitigating Catastrophic Forgetting using principles of Context-Dependent Learning" is out on Arxiv.
 3. February 2023: Our work on "Prefetching Using Principles of Hippocampal-Neocortical Interaction" is selected for HOTOS '23.
 4. June 2022: Received ISCA 2022 travel grant and attended ISCA in person.
 5. June 2022: Joined Nvidia Unified Virtual Memory Team as an Intern.
 Developed a new eviction policy which achieved two orders of magnitude improvement over the existing policy.